zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UPF_EBPF.md

   <figcaption><b><font size = "5">Figure 1: UPF Architecture: eBPF XDP based</font></b></figcaption>

 ### i.
 Management layer
 The Management layer is a user space library, which is responsible about PFCP sessions management.
 It receives packet processing rules from SMF via the reference point N4, and configures the Datapath for proper forwarding.
+It implements functions such as:
+  - `handle_pfcp_session_establishment_request()`,
+  - `handle_pfcp_session_modification_request()`,
+  - `handle_pfcp_session_deletion_request()`,

-It implements functions such as `handle_pfcp_session_establishment_request()`, `handle_pfcp_session_modification_request()`, `handle_pfcp_session_deletion_request()`, to respectively create, update and delete a PFCP session.
+to respectively create, update and delete a PFCP session.
 In addition to that, this layer is managing the eBPF programs lifecycle via CRUD functions; that is to say, it creates eBFP sessions (by distinguishing the uplink and downlink directions), update them , or delete them.
 It also compares PDRs with their precedence, extracts FARs, and creates and manages eBPF Maps, to name few of its role.

 When a PFCP session request is received via the N4 interface, the request is parsed by `PFCP Session Manager`, which calls the `eBPF Program Manager` to dynamically load (update, or delete, respectively) an eBPF bytecode representing the new PFCP session context in case of establishment request (modification request, or deletion request, respectively).
-There is one eBPF program running in kernel space for each PFCP session.
-The program contains the eBPF maps used to store the PDRs and FARs.
+There is at least one eBPF program running in kernel space for each PFCP session.
+These programs contain the eBPF maps used to store the PDRs and FARs.
 All the communication between the user space and the kernel space is through the libbpf library, which is maintained by the Linux kernel source tree.
 The PFCP Session Manager parses the structures received to eBPF map entries and updates the maps accordingly.
 The PFCP session context is created in Datapath Layer, where the user traffic will be handled.

 ### ii.
 Datapath layer
+In previous tutorials, we were using the `oai-spgwu-tiny` implementation as UPF.
+That implementation has a limited throughput capacity and is a pure software solution without any acceleration.
+In this tutorial, we unveil a new UPF version that embed two deployment modes; the `simple switch` mode and `eBPF-XDP`mode.

+  - `Simple Switch` Mode: is reusing the code from the `oai-spgwu-tiny` to do simple UPF features.
+The purpose of using this mode is first to show the functioning of the entire OAI 5G setup (RAN & CN), but also enable some functionalities that are not yet implemented within the eBPF-XDP deplyment mode.
+Please notice that this mode is hidden in Figure 1 for the sake of understanding and providing too much details.
+By default this mode (i.e., `Simple Switch`) is the one running.

+  - `eBPF-XDP` Mode: The main goal of using this mode is to seek for throughput and high UPF performance.
+This first release of UPF (v1.6.0) is offering yet basic features including (PDRs and FARs).
+In the upcoming versions we will implement additional features (such as QERs, MARs, and URRs).
+This mode is shown in Figure 1, and to be activated you have to use the line `enable_bpf_datapath: yes` in the config file `conf/basic_nrf_config_ebpf.yaml`.
+To disable the `eBPF-XDP` mode, you have to put the value of `enable_bpf_datapath` to `no`.

+The two modes are independent, therefore if you want to switch between these two modes, you will have to restart the setup after updating the `enable_bpf_datapath` feature.

+In what follows, our focus will be on the eBPF-XDP implementation.
-The Datapath layer is a kernel space layer based on based on eBPF XDP packet processing.
-Its job is to process the user traffic inside as fast as possible, which imply doing the treatment as close as possible to the NIC by using XDP hooks.
+The Datapath layer is a kernel space layer based on eBPF XDP packet processing.
+Its job is to process the user traffic as fast as possible, which imply doing the treatment as close as possible to the NIC by using XDP hooks.
 When the UPF is started, a service chain function is created within three main components (a Parser, a Detector, and a Forwarder): the `PFCP Session Lookup` as a traffic parser, the `PFCP Session's PDR Lookup` represeting the traffic detector, and the `FAR Program` to forward the traffic.
 Each of these three main components is an eBPF XDP program, representing a pipeline with several stages.
 At each stage a decision is made on the packet, weither is will be passed to the next stage (XDP_PASS action), droped for some reasons (XDP_DROP), or redirected (XDP_REDIRECT).

 The Parser (i.e., PFCP Session Lookup) parses the ingress traffic to check if it is an uplink (GTPu) or a downlink (UDP) flow.
 In case of Uplink (respectively, Downlink) traffic, the couple (TEID, UE IP SRC) (respectively, (PORT DST, TOS, UE IP DST)) key is used to get the PFCP session context with a matching PDR.
 A tail call to the Detector (PFCP Session's PDR Lookup) is executed
 Then.
 Here, the Traffic Detector searches inside the eBPF hash maps for the highest precedence PDR associated with the packet.
 If such PDR is found, the packet passes to the Forwarder (i.e., FAR Program).
 The Forwarder uses the FAR ID obtained from the PDR (with the highest precedence) to find the FAR object, which is stored in a eBPF hash map.
 This FAR object contains the action (e.g. forward) that will be applied, the outer header creation and the destination interface.
 Besides that, the FAR Program accesses other eBPF maps to search for the MAC address of the next hop and the index of the destination interface where the packet will be redirected.

 ---------------------------------------------------------------------------------------------------------------------
 ## 3. OAI 5G Testbed
+### i.
+UPF Standalone Deployment
 <figure>
   <img
     src="./images/5gcn_eBPF_testbed.png"